logsdail/carmm/README.md

 General scripts and software for everyday computational chemistry.
 Folder names are designed to be self explanatory but just in case we have:

-**build** - contains functions to build stuff
+**carmm/build** - contains functions to build stuff

-**run** - contains functions to help with runtime
+**carmm/run** - contains functions to help with runtime

-**analyse** - contains functions for post-processing
+**carmm/analyse** - contains functions for post-processing

 **examples** - example usage, for quality assurance tests and user guidance

-Insert this folder directory into your systems PYTHONPATH variable (e.g. ~/.bashrc) and it should automatically pick up the functions in the child folders.
+Insert the carmm subdirectory into your systems PYTHONPATH variable (e.g. ~/.bashrc) and it should automatically pick up the functions in the child folders.

 *Example: export PYTHONPATH=$PWD/carmm:$PYTHONPATH*